Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Better to have, and not need, than to need, and not have.
+> You can't stay in your corner of the Forest waiting for others to come to you.
+You have to go to them sometimes.

 <!-- QUOTE_END -->